 Calgary Zoo membership

-Calgary Zoo offers three different tiers for membership with various perks: Connect, Engage, and Inspire.
+Calgary Zoo offers different tiers for membership with various perks:

-They all have unlimited admission and free parking.
-The last two have discounts for the gift shop, camp discounts, Zoolights discount, and guest admission discount.
+They both have unlimited admission and free parking.
+The difference is in the discounts for the gift shop, camp discounts, Zoolights discount, and guest admission discount.

 Parking at Calgary Zoo